bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/react.js.md

         return isOnline ?
 'Online' : 'Offline';
     }

-Effects may also optionally specify how to “clean up” after them by returning a function.
+Effects may also optionally specify how to "clean up” after them by returning a function.

 **Use FriendStatus**